deltachat/deltachat-pages/en/spec.md

 # Groups

-Groups are chats with more than one recipient, each defined by an email-address.
+Groups are chats with usually more than one recipient, each defined by an email-address.
-The recipients of a group are the group members.
+The sender plus the recipients of a group are the group members.

 To allow different groups with the same members, groups are identified by a group-id.
 The group-id MUST be created only from the characters 0-9, A-Z and a-z.

 Groups MUST have a group-name.
 The group-name is any non-zero-length UTF-8 string.

+Groups MAY have a group-image.

 # Outgoing groups messages